Louis-DR/j2gpp/README.md

 `--overwrite-outdir` cleans the output directory before rendering the templates and copying any other files.

 `--warn-overwrite` enables warnings triggered whenever a file is overwritten.

+`--no-strict-undefined` disables errors triggered whenever a template variable is used but not defined.

 `--no-overwrite` prevents any file from being overwritten, and triggers a warning when that happens.